Close Menu

 Definition List: Mordant

-• Mordant (adjective): Describes a manner of speech or writing that’s sharply sarcastic, biting, or critically incisive.
+Mordant (adjective): applicable to speech or writing that’s sharply sarcastic, biting, or critically incisive.

-Similarly, “mordant” can also have a more literal meaning related to dyeing and color fixation, but in literary or conversational contexts, it’s primarily about tone and style.
+Likewise, “mordant” can have a more literal meaning related to dyeing and fixing color; but in literature or conversation, it’s all about tone and style.

-Now that we’re on the same page, let’s look at what the opposite of mordant actually is.
+Now that we’re clear, what is the opposite of mordant, anyway?

-Great news—there are several words and phrases that serve as antonyms or opposites of mordant, depending on the context.
-These words generally evoke tones that are gentle, light, or non-critical.
+Good news — there are lots of words and phrases that serve as antonyms or opposites to mordant (depending on the context).
+These terms tend to have soft, light, non-critical connotations.
 Here’s a quick overview:

 Note: The choice of antonym depends on whether you’re describing tone, style, or intent.